shahirmonjur/Medical-charges-prediction-by-Regression-models/README.md

 > SGD Regressor: An iterative method for optimizing the linear regression model, which can handle large datasets efficiently.
 >
 ## Conclusion
->Both models were trained and evaluated on the dataset.
-The Linear Regression model had an RMSE of approximately 4662.31, while the SGD Regressor had an RMSE of approximately 4700.45.
-Although both models performed similarly, the Linear Regression model had a slightly lower RMSE, indicating it provided more accurate predictions for this dataset.
+>Both models Linear regression and SGD Regressor were trained and evaluated on the dataset.
+The Linear Regression model had an RMSE of approximately 4608.57, while the SGD Regressor had an RMSE of approximately 4608.61.
+Both models performed similarly, probably because we worked with few features.

 ![image](https://github.com/user-attachments/assets/a2c7aaa6-516d-4e52-9985-e2dfbba1b30b)

 >This project demonstrates the process of building and evaluating regression models to predict medical charges, providing valuable insights for determining insurance premiums.